spantaleev/matrix-docker-ansible-deploy/README.md

 - this one optionally **allows you to use an external PostgreSQL server** for Synapse's database (but defaults to running one in a container)

+- helps you **import data from a previous installation** (so you can migrate your manual virtualenv/Docker setup to a more managed one)

 ## Installation